21 Historical Places in Karnataka

 Places to Visit: Mysore Palace, Lalitha Mahal, Jagmohan Palace, Karanji Lake, Melody World Wax Museum, Railway Museum

-Things to do in Mysore: Theme Parks, Historical Tour, Nature Tours, Silk Shopping, Wildlife Spotting, and long strolls in beautiful gardens
+Things to do: Theme Parks, Nature Tours, Silk Shopping, Wildlife Spotting

-How to reach Mysore: Mysore has a domestic airport, Railway Station and well-connected network of roads.
+How to reach: Mysore has a domestic airport, Railway Station and a well-connected network of roads.
 Cars, self-driven rentals, buses and taxis etc are readily available.

 3. Bijapur – Biggest Domes In India

-Home to the world-famous Gol Gumbaz or Gol Gummata, Bijapur is a must-visit historical place in North Karnataka.
-It is the mausoleum of Mohammed Adil Shah with a big circular domethat imparts this city its name.
-Gol Gumbaz is a single mammoth structure and is one of the biggest domes in India.
+Bijapur is home to the world-famous Gol Gumbaz or Gol Gummata, a must-visit historical place in North Karnataka.
+It is the mausoleum of Mohammed Adil Shah with a big circular dome that gives this city its name.
+Gol Gumbaz is a single mammoth structure and one of India’s biggest domes.
 The city houses numerous prominent historical monuments of Karnataka.
-Shivagiri, Jama Masjid and Bara Kaman are some of the prominent landmarks to explore in Bijapur.
+Shivagiri, Jama Masjid and Bara Kaman are some of the prominent landmarks in Bijapur that should be explored.
 Bijapur is well-connected to other offbeat historical places in Karnataka and is an ideal spot for day-excursions.

-Things to do in Bijapur: Visit monuments and places of interest, explore the numerous palaces and garden tours.
+Things to do: Visit monuments and places of interest, explore palaces and garden tours

-How to reach Bijapur: There is no airport in Bijapur, but it has a railway station and good connectivity with all the other places via roads.
-Cars, buses, self-drive rentals and taxis are easily available
+How to reach: There is no airport in Bijapur, but it has a railway station and good connectivity with all the other places via roads.

 4. Shimoga – Ancient Rulers And Dynasties

-The list of historical places in Karnataka cannot be complete without the mention of Shimoga which was an important seat for many dynasties.
+The list of top 10 historical places in Karnataka cannot be complete without the mention of Shimoga which was an important seat for many dynasties.
 Have a rendezvous with its bygone rulers at Shivappa Nayaka Palace Museum.
 Shivamogga is also home to the exotic flora and fauna of Karnataka.
 Nature is abounding with tigers and other wild animals.
-The gushing waterfalls like Jog Falls, Dabbe falls, etc also put this place on bucket list of every wanderlust soul.
+The gushing waterfalls like Jog Falls, Dabbe Falls, etc. also put this place on the bucket list of every wanderlust soul.

 Places to Visit: Jog Falls, Kodachadri, Dabbe Falls, Kundadri, Agumbe